 If you hear a neighbour's smoke alarm, don't ignore it but alert the resident.
-If they don't respond, call 999 and ask for Fire.
+If they don't respond, call 999 and ask for 'Fire'.

-Fire Doors - protect you and your neighbours
+Fire doors - protect you and your neighbours

 Fire doors are important in flats to protect everyone if there is a fire.

 In a block of flats lots of the doors will be fire doors - this includes your flat front door and doors in corridors, landings and on the staircase.

 Fire doors are designed to stop fire and smoke spreading.
-They are vital for the Stay Safe strategy in your building.